 “Airports can be quite stressful for a lot of people especially if they don’t travel often.
 Many people don’t ask for help even though it’s a completely foreign environment for them.
 It’s important to be aware and offer to assist those who look confused or bewildered, or just give an extra helping hand to families struggling with lots of luggage.”

 Today, the 21 year-old aviation fledgling has secured a job as an IOC Controller with the airport’s Integrated Operations Centre.

-Located behind-the-scenes, it’s where a highly skilled team ensure a seamless operation of the hi-tech new terminal’s automated systems such as ticketing, doors, baggage conveyers, road barriers and carparks.
+Located behind the scenes, it’s where a highly skilled team ensure a seamless operation of the hi-tech new terminal’s automated systems such as ticketing, doors, baggage conveyors, road barriers and carparks.